My recommendation is to need a family law attorney to file an emergency custody order.

-However, if that is not an option for you and you must represent yourself at a temporary hearing in family court, this guide should only be used as starting point to provide you an overview of the process.
+However, if that is not an option for you and you must represent yourself at a temporary hearing in family court, this guide should only be a starting point to provide you with an overview of the process.

-Every case is different, and the proof required to get what you want in a Temporary Orders Hearing depends on the nature of the pending case.
-The way a family law Judge explained it to me is that “you have to give the Judge what the Judge needs to get what you want.”
+Every case is different, and the proof required to get what you want in a Temporary Orders Hearing depends on the pending case's nature.
+The way a family law Judge explained it to me is that "you have to give the Judge what the Judge needs to get what you want."

 Other considerations for your case include: